Blackbeard’s Queen Anne’s Revenge Shipwreck Project

 Nautilus Productions owns and maintains the video library containing nearly two decades and over 80 hours of stock footage from the wreck site and the project.
 For timecode burns, screeners, licensing info and/or rates contact Nautilus Productions.
-Footage is registered under multiple US copyrights.
+Footage and images are registered under multiple US copyrights.

 The 200-ton vessel, originally named La Concorde de Nantes, was a frigate most likely built in Nantes, France in 1710 by Montaudouin.
 Nantes was the center of the French slave trade during the early eighteenth century.
 In the spring, ships loaded with dry goods would leave Nantes and sail to the west coast of Africa.
 There, the captain and crew would take on a cargo of African slaves to be transported to the New World.
 The two month long transatlantic voyage was known as the Middle Passage in which 2-4 million captive Africans are believed to have died.
 The slaves were then sold as laborers in the sugar cane fields of Guadeloupe, Martinique, or Saint Domingue.
 After debarking their human cargo the ships would take on new freight, usually sugar, and return to France.
 It was during this journey that the Concorde, sailing as a slave ship, was captured by the pirate Blackbeard, on November 28, 1717, near the island of Martinique.

 Blackbeard made the Concorde his flagship, fitting her with up to 40 cannon, crewing her with as many as 300 pirates and renaming her the Queen Anne’s Revenge.
 The name may come from the War of the Spanish Succession, known in the Americas as Queen Anne’s War, in which Blackbeard had served as a seaman in the Royal Navy, or possibly out of sympathy for Queen Anne, the last Stuart monarch.
 Blackbeard sailed his new prize throughout the Caribbean, attacking British, Dutch, and Portuguese merchant ships along the way.